 - Employment: Staying at your job or considering applying for disability benefits.

-- Finances: We can tell you about financial resources that may help pay for expenses such as medical bills, child care expenses, therapy bills, lost wages, tuition, utility bills, rent, and moving expenses.
+- Finances: We can tell you about financial resources that may help pay for current and future expenses such as medical bills, child care expenses, therapy bills, lost wages, tuition, utility bills, rent, and moving expenses.

 What services do case managers provide?